Wildix/Alert-call/README.md

 ##Enter in users dialplan the new Alert Code Feature

+In this example we will use 222 as Alert Code number:

-usage example 222, Application: Set CallOut, Parameters:callOutPb,8,events_dialplan,users the parameters are:
+*222 Application: Set CallOut, Parameters:callOutPb,8,events_dialplan,users*

+parameters usage:

 * callOutPb – the phone book where the contacts are stored
 * 8 – the number of contemporary alert calls which should be generated